Campus Recreation

 Difficulty rating: 2

-• Notes: This trail is between the sidewinder and the ocotillo trail.
-The trail is slightly easier and more forgiving with the elevation gain if one Is hiking from the south where sidewinder trail is located.
-At the top the trail, the views will not disappoint and is a great variation for someone who has already done the sidewinder trail.
-Don’t forget your sun protection on this exposed hike!
+This trail is between the Sidewinder and the Ocotillo trails.
+The trail’s elevation gain is slightly easier and more forgiving from the south where Sidewinder Trail is located.
+At the top of the trail, the views will not disappoint and there is nice variation for someone who has already done the sidewinder trail.
+Don’t forget your sun protection on this exposed hike.

 Rincon Peak Trail